Adoption Tax Credit 2018 Guide

 This course covers:

-- What is a “credit” and how does it differ from a deduction or some other form of tax savings?
+- The amount for 2018 is $13,810.
+It is a non-refundable tax credit.
+What is a “credit” and how does it differ from a deduction or some other form of tax savings?

-- What happens if you complete two separate adoptions in one year?
-In two consecutive years?
+- Can you get credit for each adoption you complete even if completed in the same year?
 What about adopting siblings at the same time?

 - When can you claim the Adoption Tax Credit?

-- What income level is excluded from claiming the 2017 Adoption Tax Credit?
-How is your income determined?
+- What income level is excluded from claiming the Adoption Tax Credit in 2018?

-- What if you can’t use all the credit in one year because you don’t have $13,570 in federal tax liability?
+- What if you can’t use all the credit in one year because you don’t have $13,810 in federal tax liability?
 How long can the credit be carried over?
-Will the IRS automatically apply the carry over?

-- Will the Adoption Tax Credit offset self-employment tax, or will it only offset income tax liability?
+- Will the Adoption Tax Credit offset self-employment tax or will it only offset income tax liability?
+How are employer benefits for adoption handled for tax purposes under the Adoption Tax Credit?

 - And much more.